For newcomers to Jimi's music, here is a quick guide to the BEST albums available today.

 A single CD with excerpts from two excellent concerts.

-The Paris show is a great gig, previously seen on "Stages" (see further down).
-As a bonus there are three songs from the first show at Ottawa.
+This Paris show a few months later is terrific (previously seen on "Stages" - see further down).
+As a bonus there are three songs from the first show at Ottawa in the same year.

 The band are on fine form for this classic mid-1968 concert.